root-project/root/README/ReleaseNotes/v626/index.md

 ## Build, Configuration and Testing Infrastructure

-- For users building from source the `latest-stable` branch and passing `-Droottest=ON` to the CMake command line, the corresponding revision of roottest pointed to by `latest-stable` will be downloaded as required.
+For users building from source the `latest-stable` branch and passing `-Droottest=ON` to the CMake command line, the corresponding revision of roottest pointed to by `latest-stable` will be downloaded as required.

+ROOT now requires CMake version 3.16 or later.
+ROOT cannot be built with C++11 anymore; the supported standards are currently C++14 and C++17.
+ROOT's experimental features (RNTuple, RHist, etc) now require C++17.

 ## PyROOT